superhow/sh-mijin-config-f5/README.md

 Most of the scripts were originally created by CrackTheCode016 and by mijin core developer Jaguar0625.

-**Super How?** took them and adapted to their needs, fixed some issues, deleted unused stuf, addes a few extra features, as well as some additional documentation.
+**Super How?** adapted to our needs, fixed some issues, deleted unused stuf, addes a few extra features, as well as some additional documentation.
 Use these scripts as is, without any liabilities to:

 - Reset your Catapult node.
 - Configure your node for `peer`, `api` or `dual` mode with the necessary extensions for each mode.